xenozalgo/nordmesh-inga/README.md

     <a href="https://github.com/bubuntux/nordvpn/actions?query=workflow%3Arelease"><img src="https://github.com/bubuntux/nordvpn/workflows/release/badge.svg"/></a>
 </p>

-NordVpn official client in a docker.
-It makes routing containers traffic through NordVpn easy.
+Official `NordVPN` client in a docker container; it makes routing traffic through the `NordVPN` network easy.

 # How to use this image